hytechcamps/building-websites/README.md

 | Blooket | 10m |
 | Conclusion | 5m |

-## Tips
+### Tips
 Here are some tips to ensure a successful run:

-- Before the activity, **read through this lesson plan thoroughly**
+- Before the camp, **read through this lesson plan thoroughly**
-- During the activity, ask the students questions as often as possible
+- During the camp, ask the students questions as often as possible
     - Ask for their names, hobbies, movies they've seen, colors to use, fonts... anything!
     - Ask for suggestions about what to type next
     - Poll them to see what they know, or what they'd like to do